Free Prenup Customized to Your State's Laws

 Select Your State

 Single-review states only check if the agreement was "unconscionable at execution", or signing.
 Was there no fraud, duress, or coercion?
-Were assets fully disclosed (or disclosure waived).
-Was there enough time to review the prenup (7+ days should be fine), and enough time before the wedding (60+ days should do it).
-Did both parties have independent attorneys to review the prenup (this helps more than anything)?
-If the state has a minimum alimony floor (often public assistance eligibility), does the prenup meet or slightly exceed that?
-If those conditions were met, it's almost impossible for a prenup to be rejected.
+Were assets fully disclosed (or disclosure waived)?
+Was there enough time to review the prenup (7-14 days should be fine), and enough time before the wedding (60+ days should do it)?
+Did both parties have independent attorneys (rarely required, but helps enforceability more than any other factor)?
+Single review states often have a minimum alimony floor, like public assistance eligibility, but so long as that is met, courts are eager to enforce the prenup as written.

 Our grades reflect how likely each state is to uphold a prenup.
 A-ratings mean there is only a single review at signing.
 C-ratings mean there is the additional review at enforcement.
 The higher the grade, the more likely that state will enforce a prenup's terms.
+Even if your state has weaker prenup laws, getting married with a prenup is far better than getting married without one.

 Single-review states only check if the agreement was "unconscionable at execution", or signing.
 Was there no fraud, duress, or coercion?
-Were assets fully disclosed (or disclosure waived).
-Was there enough time to review the prenup (7+ days should be fine), and enough time before the wedding (60+ days should do it).
-Did both parties have independent attorneys to review the prenup (this helps more than anything)?
-If the state has a minimum alimony floor (often public assistance eligibility), does the prenup meet or slightly exceed that?
-If those conditions were met, it's almost impossible for a prenup to be rejected.
+Were assets fully disclosed (or disclosure waived)?
+Was there enough time to review the prenup (7-14 days should be fine), and enough time before the wedding (60+ days should do it)?
+Did both parties have independent attorneys (rarely required, but helps enforceability more than any other factor)?
+Single review states often have a minimum alimony floor, like public assistance eligibility, but so long as that is met, courts are eager to enforce the prenup as written.

 Our grades reflect how likely each state is to uphold a prenup.
 A-ratings mean there is only a single review at signing.
 C-ratings mean there is the additional review at enforcement.
 The higher the grade, the more likely that state will enforce a prenup's terms.
+Even if your state has weaker prenup laws, getting married with a prenup is far better than getting married without one.

-Alabama: C
+Alabama: C-

-Alabama: C
+Alabama: C-

 Arizona: A